snwh/faba-icon-theme/src/README.md

 Faba Sources
 ============

+### Using the Source

+There are scripts to simplify the rendering process; to run them (and edit icons) you will need:

+ * inkscape
+ * ruby

 ### Hires Sources

 Faba's hires icons are rendered from these source "plates".
 The using the **render-hires.rb** script, looks for a "Baseplate" layer in the SVG and renders a hires PNG icon from that.